Will It Come to Me?

 Complaining to God and writing poetry about it is a time-honored tradition in India.
 Ramprasad Sen railed at Kali and Mirabai at Krishna.
 The time of complaint does pass.
 And then comes again.
 And goes again until it ends.
 This is my little contribution to the genre.
 Love, Shambhavi

-from The Mother Poems by Shambhavi Sarasvati
+from Mother Poems and A Crack in Time by Shambhavi Sarasvati

 "stop complaining, nirvana and samsara are the same" this is me to myself every day.